Camila Ortolan Cervone

 Research Group for Energy & Sustainability of the School of Mechanical Engineering

 200 Mendeleyev Street

 Camila Ortolan is a researcher and PhD candidate at State University of Campinas (UNICAMP), in the Department of Energy, Research Group of Environmental Science, Policy & Management.
-Camila is an interdisciplinary natural scientist, with training in biology, energy planning and development cooperation.
-She is currently co-chair of the Brazilian National Network of Ecosystem Services Partnership (ESP), contributing author of TEEB for Agricuture & Food Scientific and Economic Foundations Report and member of the Brazilian Platform on Biodiversity and Ecosystem Services (BPBES), the Group on Earth Observations-Biodiversity Observation Network - GEOBON Brazil and vice-president of the Working Group on Impact and Sustainability of the Brazilian Institute of Development of International Business Relations (IBREI).
+Camila is an interdisciplinary natural scientist, with training in biology, energy planning and sustainability.
+She is currently co-chair of the Brazilian Network of Ecosystem Services Partnership (ESP), member of the Brazilian Platform on Biodiversity and Ecosystem Services, and vice-president of the Sustainability Working Group of the Brazilian Institute of Development of International Business Relations (IBREI).